Employment Insurance Compassionate Care Benefits

 When you apply for compassionate care, you must:

-- report all employment, whether you work for someone else or for yourself;
+- report all employment, whether you work for someone else or yourself;

-- accurately report all your employment earnings before deductions for the week(s) in which you earn them, as well as any other money you receive; and
+- accurately report all employment earnings before deductions, in the week(s) in which they were earned, as well as any other monies you may receive;

 Your responsibility to provide accurate information

 To help protect the integrity of the EI program, you are responsible for providing accurate information with your claim.
 Depending on the circumstances, if you knowingly make false or misleading statements, you will likely be fined.
 In addition, we will record a violation on your EI file.
 When this happens, you will need to work more hours to qualify for EI benefits in the future.

 We understand that mistakes can happen

 Mistakes can happen.
 Claimants can make a mistake when filling out forms.
 Mistakes can cause a delay in payment or cause an error in the amount of benefits you receive.
 Contact us as soon as you become aware of the errors, and provide us with the correct information.
 Under our voluntary disclosure policy, we can waive any penalty or prosecution if the matter is not already under investigation.

 Employers who commit fraud—for example, by falsifying or selling a Record of Employment—are also subject to penalties.

 This automated telephone information service is available 24 hours a day, seven days a week.
 To speak to a representative, call this number between 8:30 a.m. and 4:30 p.m., Monday to Friday, and press "0."
 You can get general information about the Employment Insurance program, the Social Insurance Number (SIN), and your specific Employment Insurance claim.
 Information about your claim is updated every morning from Monday to Friday.
 You will need your SIN and access code numbers to receive information on your claim.